Gloria's Procedure on

 Send a Message to Gloria

-We'll deliver your message to Gloria at her hospital bed.
+We'll deliver your message to Gloria as soon as we see her.